United States non-interventionism: Non-interventionism before entering World War II

 As Europe moved closer to war in the late 1930s, the United States Congress continued to demand American neutrality.
 Between 1936 and 1937, much to the dismay of President Franklin D. Roosevelt, Congress passed the Neutrality Acts.
 For example, in the final Neutrality Act, Americans could not sail on ships flying the flag of a belligerent nation or trade arms with warring nations.
 Such activities had played a role in American entrance into World War I.

 On 1 September 1939, Germany invaded Poland, marking the start of World War II, and the United Kingdom and France subsequently declared war on Germany.
 In an address to the American people two days later, President Roosevelt assured the nation that he would do all he could to keep them out of war.
-However, his words showed his true goals.
 "When peace has been broken anywhere, the peace of all countries everywhere is in danger," Roosevelt said.
 Even though he was intent on neutrality as the official policy of the United States, he still echoed the dangers of staying out of this war.
 He also cautioned the American people to not let their wish to avoid war at all costs supersede the security of the nation.

 The war in Europe split the American people into two camps: non-interventionists and interventionists.
 The two sides argued over America's involvement in this World War II.
 The basic principle of the interventionist argument was fear of German invasion.
 One of the rhetorical criticisms of interventionism was that it was driven by the so-called merchants of death - businesses who had profited from World War I lobbying for involvement in order to profit from another large war.
 By the summer of 1940, France suffered a stunning defeat by Germans, and Britain was the only democratic enemy of Germany.
 In a 1940 speech, Roosevelt argued, "Some, indeed, still hold to the now somewhat obvious delusion that we … can safely permit the United States to become a lone island … in a world dominated by the philosophy of force."